+If the service request procedure was initiated for an MO-IMS-registration-related-signaling (eg. Register, Subscribe, re-Register, registration, reregistration, subscription refresh) (i.e. access category 9, or operator defined access category (eg.32)), a notification that the service request was accepted (despite congestion) shall be provided to the upper layers.

 If the UE is using 5GS services with control plane CIoT 5GS optimization and if the T3448 value IE is present in the SERVICE REJECT message and the value indicates that this timer is neither zero nor deactivated, the UE shall: